Debbie Halvorson: Tenure

-On October 2, 2007, Halvorson announced her decision to run for Illinois's 11th congressional district in the United States House of Representatives, after current incumbent Jerry Weller announced in September that he would not be running for re-election.
-EMILY's List endorsed Halvorson in November.
-In February 2008, Republican nominee, New Lenox Mayor Tim Baldermann, withdrew from the race, citing other obligations.
-He was replaced by Marty Ozinga, whom Halvorson easily defeated in the general election.

 Halvorson was appointed to the powerful Steering and Policy Committee as well as a member of Veterans, Small Business and Agriculture.
 One of her true loves is Economic Development and Transportation.
 During her time in office she said that one of her main focuses were constituent services.
 She has agreed with the 2009 Economic Stimulus Act, Cap and Trade of Emissions, and the Federal Health Care Bill.